Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - When Penn State puts up more than 24 points, it is 4-2 against the spread and 5-1 overall.

-- When Penn State amasses over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Penn State picks up more than 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

 - The Nittany Lions have 13 giveaways this season, while the Razorbacks have 14 takeaways .